Title

 The Philippine Jurisprudence case establishes the rules and procedures for filing appeals and conducting hearings before the Central Board of Assessment Appeals, which has exclusive jurisdiction over contested assessments of real properties and claims for tax refund or credits, among others.
 The decisions of the Central Board must be made within 12 months and become final and executory 15 days after receipt, unless a petition for reconsideration is filed.

-The Central Board is composed of a Chairman and two Members appointed by the President for fixed terms as provided under the Local Government Code of 1991.
+The Central Board is composed of a Chairman and two (2) Members, all appointed by the President for fixed terms as provided under the Local Government Code of 1991.

-It has exclusive jurisdiction to hear and decide all appeals from decisions, orders, and resolutions of Local Boards involving contested real property assessments, claims for tax refunds, tax credits or overpayments, and protests against special levies.
+Exclusive jurisdiction includes appeals from decisions, orders, or resolutions of Local Boards involving (1) contested assessments of real properties, (2) claims for tax refund and/or tax credits or overpayments of taxes, and (3) protests against special levies (as covered in the appeal rule).

-Any party aggrieved by the decision, resolution or order of a Local Board may appeal within thirty (30) days from receipt of such decision, resolution, or order.
+Any party in a case before the Local Board who is aggrieved may appeal.
+The appeal must be filed within thirty (30) days from and after receipt of the Local Board decision, resolution, or order.

-The owner or person with legal interest is the Petitioner-Appellant or Petitioner-Appellee.
-The Local Board is the Appellee.
-The Assessor or Treasurer is the Respondent-Appellant or Respondent-Appellee.
+The owner of the property or person with legal interest is the Petitioner-Appellant or Petitioner-Appellee.
+The Local Board is always called the Appellee.
+The Assessor or Treasurer is called the Respondent-Appellant or Respondent-Appellee, depending on the posture.

 Analyze Cases Smarter, Faster